Startup Spotlight: AnswersNow, which completed a $250,000 capital raise, now offers a telehealth platform for parents of children with autism

 Like many Richmond-area startup companies, AnswersNow has responded to the COVID-19 pandemic this year by pivoting its business model.

-AnswersNow was founded in 2017 by Jeff Beck, Adam Dreyfus, and John Curd.
-The company's initial business model was to provide a digital tool that enabled parents of children with autism to get instant advice from licensed clinicians on how to deal with behavioral and other issues.
+AnswersNow was founded in 2017 by Jeff Beck, John Curd and Adam Dreyfus.
+Its initial business model was to provide a digital tool that enabled parents of children with autism to get instant advice from licensed clinicians on how to deal with behavioral and other issues.

 “When we started almost three years ago, we were primarily a subscription service,” Beck said.